 Even Optimus Prime would have a hard time keeping the adrenaline flowing throughout the game’s big-gun fights, which are genuinely three-dimensional.
-The execution of this game is everything from robotic, making it a one-of-a-kind experience.
+The execution of this game is everything from robotic, to making it a one-of-a-kind experience.

-According to Hohokum, video games are works of art and movement, sounds and colours, and action and response.
+According to Hohokum, video games are works of art and movement, sounds and colors, and action and response.
 They can be solved, but they can also be toyed with, and there should always be a sense of mystery around them: what has been left behind, what has been spoken, and how the whole thing came into being on earth.

-On the surface of Hohokum, you’ll be guiding a snake through a series of colourful, changing 2D landscapes.
+On the surface of Hohokum, you’ll be guiding a snake through a series of colorful, changing 2D landscapes.
 Despite this, feelings are always deceiving, and the links between one location and another are always unexpected to discover.
 Hohokum is a toy, a puzzle, and an adventure all in one.
 In other words, it’s a video game, and it’s a mind-numbingly good one at that.